A warm welcome from the Governing Body...

 This sounds very difficult but with the governors, teachers and students at WLCHS, being a Governor is enjoyable and rewarding.
 The Governing Body are a broad cross-section of the local community.
 Some have interests in specific areas; others are parents of the students at the school.
 Some work in education, others come from the world of business, the public sector and the voluntary sector.
 What they all have in common is a desire to commit their time and energy to the students at WLCHS.
 They bring with them a range of skills and talents but above all they bring enthusiasm and a sense of common purpose.

 WLCHS is a happy place where young people feel safe and supported.
 Our school ethos is based on inclusion and being at the heart of the local community.

 The Governing Body is immensely proud of what the school consistently achieves and has a real determination to do even better in the future.
 We have great plans in place to take the school forward in the coming years.

-In short, the Governing Body’s aim is to ensure WLCH provides its pupils the best educational start in life helping them to become happy, confident individuals who are given every opportunity to reach their potential.
+In short, the Governing Body’s aim is to ensure WLCHS provides its students the best educational start in life helping them to become happy, confident individuals who are given every opportunity to reach their potential.

 2 x Parent Governor

 2 x Co-opted Governor

 If you would like to express an interest in becoming a valued member of the schools Governing Body, please email Louise Holcroft at email@example.com for more information.